MITHaystack/HOPS/data/README.txt

 wipe it (to save space).
 Generally speaking, a 'nightly' build process would benefit from MHO_REGRESSION_TIDY=false to speed things up.

+Note that MHO_REGRESSION_EXTRACT defaults to true and a directory will be considered to have been extracted if it is found.
+Thus if you set the variable MHO_REGRESSION_TIDY=true you may end up removing directories that you did not actually extract.
+This is consistent with the variables and their definitions...but may not be what you wanted.
+If you explicitly set MHO_REGRESSION_EXTRACT=false, then you will only remove the directories that you extracted.

 Tests are generally named chk_something.sh, so "something" should be unique.
 The automake test driver drops test results into files with .trs appended (with test output going to a file with .log appended--if you turn on verbosity